Chhagalnaiya

 Chhagalnaiya (ছাগলনাইয়া) is a town in Feni district of Chittagong Division, Bangladesh.
 The town is the administrative headquarters and urban centre of Chhagalnaiya Upazila.The urban area of Chhagalnaiya is the biggest in Chhagalnaiya Upazila and 2nd most populous in Feni district.
-Chhagalnaiya is 14.6 km away from the district headquarter, Feni city while the distance from Divisional Headquarter, Chittagong is 96.6 km.
+Chhagalnaiya is 14.6 km away from the district headquarter, Feni city while the distance from the Divisional Headquarter, Chittagong is 96.6 km.
 The nearest airport from Chhagalnaiya town is Shah Amanat International Airport.

-History

-Chhagalnaiya is also the name for eponymous upazila in Feni district of Bangladesh.
-It is believed that the name of the area changed from Sagarnaiya (whom the sea bathes or bathes) to Chagalnaiya, as a result of mistakenly writing L instead of R in official documents during the British rule.
-Due to its convenient geographical location and proximity to the border, the place has historically played an important role - especially during the liberation war of Bangladesh.

-Goats have nothing to do with this region, on the other hand it is a region created by the freezing of the sea char and Naiya means sailor, it means Sagarnaiya is a sea sailor.

-Chhagalnaiya is actually a derivative of Sagarnaiya or sea-sailor as many people from this region used to go to the sea to earn their bread.